Prof-ThiagoOliveira/blog/content/accomplishments/_index.md

 weight: 1
 ---

-A collection of my educational journey and a space celebrates the awards and achievements I've garnered along the way.
+A curated record of my academic journey and a space to celebrate the awards and milestones that shaped it.